pt-br/relay-mutation-guide/README.md

 It's very important to have a **name** for our mutations.
 It will be used both on GraphQL and Relay.

 On the **inputFields** we must declare the things we are going to send for the mutation.
-Once we are going to add a new Phone, we must send a `model` and an `image` fields, once it's the required data to create a new Phone into our database.
+Once we are going to add a new Phone, we must send a `model` and an `image` fields, that are the required data to create a new Phone into our database.

 On the **outputFields** we are declaring what will be output by the mutation, in this case, we are just returning our User (that contains Phones).